Create a Website Account - Manage notification subscriptions, save form progress and more.

 Typical business hours are Monday-Thursday from 7:30 a.m.-5:30 p.m. and Fridays from 8 a.m.-5 p.m..
 Evening and weekend hours vary depending on facility use.
 Please call the Community Center at 714-961-7181, or email the Community Center Facility Rentals, prior to your arrival so staff can best assist you.

 Yes.
 Located just south of the Community Center, the Hurless Barton Park Amphitheatre can accommodate outdoor wedding ceremonies.
 Central parking between the two venues is available for the convenience of your guests.
 View the current rates and policies for more information.
-The Community Center also works closely with Black Gold Golf Club to host various event and weddings at their facility, including the wedding lawn.
-For further information you may email Wendy Herckt, Center Catering on-site Catering Sales Director & Event Coordinator, or call her at 714-985-9432.
+The Community Center also works closely with Black Gold Golf Club to host various events and weddings at their facility, including the wedding lawn.
+For further information, you may email Holly Hamlin, Center Catering's on-site Catering Sales Director & Event Coordinator, or call her at 714-985-9432.
 Further information is also available by visiting the Center Catering website.

 Yes.
-Center Catering, in partnership with Black Gold Golf Club, is the primary, on-site, full service caterer.
+Center Weddings & Events, in partnership with Black Gold Golf Club, is the primary, on-site, full service caterer.
 Center Catering can provide a multitude of services from customized menus to equipment rentals.
-Please visit the Center Catering website for further information or contact the on-site Catering Sales Director & Event Coordinator for a complimentary consultation, 714-985-9432 or email Wendy Herckt.
+Please visit the Center Catering website for further information or contact the on-site Catering Sales Director & Event Coordinator for a complimentary consultation, call 714-985-9432, or email Holly Hamlin.

 Yes.
 Outside caterers are welcome to provide food for your event.
 A prep kitchen containing a residential refrigerator, stove/oven, and a warming oven will be provided for each of the banquet rooms.
 It is encouraged that clients tour the facility with their caterer so they are aware of the limitations and the Community Center's policy and procedures for caterers.